 A variety of statutory designations is used for sites of high nature conservation interest, including National Nature Reserves, Sites of Special Scientific Interest (SSSIs) in Britain and Areas of Special Scientific Interest (ASSIs) in Northern Ireland.
 Owners and occupiers may be prosecuted if they destroy plants growing in these sites, or remove plant material, unless they have first consulted the statutory conservation agencies (Natural England, Natural Resources Wales, Scottish Natural Heritage or the Environment and Heritage Service, Northern Ireland).
-However, since the Natural Environment and Rural Communities Act (2006), it is now an offence for all third parties to damage features of importance on SSSIs - so if a SSSI is notified for plant assemblages or vegetation, anyone collecting plants on a SSSI will be acting illegally unless there is a consent in place for this activity.
+However, since the Natural Environment and Rural Communities Act (2006), it is now an offence for all third parties to damage features of importance on SSSIs - so anyone collecting plants on a SSSI may be acting illegally unless there is a consent in place for their activity.

-It is illegal to pick, uproot or remove plants where by-laws forbidding these activities are in operation, for example on Nature Reserves, Ministry of Defence property or National Trust land.
+It is illegal to pick, uproot or remove plants where by-laws forbidding these activities are in operation, for example on some Local Nature Reserves, Ministry of Defence property or National Trust land.